 - We base our teaching on our knowledge of the children's level of attainment.
-Our prime focus is to develop further the knowledge and skills of the children. - We strive to ensure that all tasks set are appropriate to each child's level of ability. - We co-construct a set of success criteria to ensure the pitch and challenge of every lesson is at the correct level; to promote the very highest standards. - When planning work for children with special educational needs we give due regard to information and targets contained in the children's EHCPs. - We have high expectations of all children, and we believe that their work here at Heathcote Primary School is of the highest possible standard. - We set academic targets for the children in each academic year and we share these targets with children. - We review the progress of each child regularly and set revised targets. - We plan our lessons with clear learning objectives. - We take these objectives from the National Curriculum or Cornerstones. - Our lesson plans contain information about the tasks to be set, the resources needed, and the way we assess the children's work. - We evaluate all lessons so that we can modify and improve our teaching in the future. - Each of our staff makes a special effort to establish good working relationships with all children in the class. - We treat the children with kindness and respect. - We treat them fairly and give them equal opportunity to take part in class activities. - All our teachers follow the school policy with regard to discipline and classroom management. - We set and agree with children the class code of conduct. - We expect all children to comply with these rules that we jointly devise to promote the best learning opportunities for all. - We praise children for their efforts and, by so doing, we help to build positive attitudes towards school and learning in general. - We insist on good order and behaviour at all times.
+Our prime focus is to develop further the knowledge and skills of the children. - We strive to ensure that all tasks set are appropriate to each child's level of ability. - We co-construct a set of success criteria to ensure the pitch and challenge of every lesson is at the correct level; to promote the very highest standards. - When planning work for children with special educational needs we give due regard to information and targets contained in the children's EHCPs. - We have high expectations of all children, and we believe that their work here at Heathcote Primary School is of the highest possible standard. - We review the progress of each child regularly and provide additional targeted support where necessary to ensure all children make progress. - We plan our lessons with clear learning objectives. - We take these objectives from the National Curriculum. - Our lesson plans contain information about the tasks to be set, the resources needed, and the way we assess the children's understanding. - We evaluate all lessons so that we can modify and improve our teaching in the future. - Each of our staff makes a special effort to establish good working relationships with all children in the class.

+- We treat the children with kindness and respect. - We treat them fairly and give them equal opportunity to take part in class activities. - All our teachers follow the school policy with regard to discipline and classroom management (Building Positive Relationship policy). - We expect all children, staff and parents to comply with these rules to promote the best learning opportunities for all. - We praise children for their efforts and, by so doing, we help to build positive attitudes towards school and learning in general. - We insist on good order and behaviour at all times.
 If children misbehave we follow the guidelines for sanctions as outlined in our school behaviour policy. - We ensure that all tasks and activities that the children do are safe.
 When we plan to take children out of school, we first inform parents and obtain their permission. - We deploy teaching assistants and other adult helpers as effectively as possible.
 They are highly valued para-professionals and they collaborate very closely with teachers to secure maximum impact on the children's learning.
-Sometimes they work with individual children and sometimes they work with small groups.

-- Our classrooms are attractive learning environments.
-We change displays at least once a term, to ensure that the classroom reflects the topics studied by the children. - We ensure that all children have the opportunity to display their best work during the year or in Achievement Assemblies. - All classrooms have a range of fiction and non-fiction books, as well as displays relating to literacy and numeracy.
+Sometimes they work with individual children and sometimes they work with small groups. - Our classrooms are attractive learning environments.
+Classroom displays are working walls and are updated regularly in order to support children in their lessons and promote independent learning. - All classrooms have a range of fiction and non-fiction books, as well as displays relating to English and numeracy.
 We believe that a stimulating environment sets the climate for learning, and an exciting classroom promotes independent use of resources and high-quality work by the children. - All our teachers reflect on their strengths and weaknesses and plan their professional development needs accordingly.
-This is managed within the ongoing process of performance management and annual appraisals. - We do all we can to support our teachers in developing their skills, so that they can continually improve their practice. - We conduct all our teaching in an atmosphere of trust and respect for all.
+This is managed within the ongoing coaching. - We do all we can to support our teachers in developing their skills, so that they can continually improve their practice. - We conduct all our teaching in an atmosphere of trust and respect for all.